 Naturally occurring muscle pain during physical exertion is a well-recognised phenomenon that occurs across all populations.
 Whilst non-damaging, the perception of exertional pain is typically interpreted as an aversive threat to the body that should be avoided or overcome.
 Pain is however complex and subjective and is experienced differently both between individuals and for the same individual across different situations and states.
 The aversive and unpredictable experience of exertional pain can therefore have implications for exercise adherence and performance.

-Academic staff and research areas – School of Sport and Exercise Sciences
+Academic staff and research areas – Sport, Exercise, and Rehabilitation Sciences

 Dr Kyra De Coninck